top of page

 Chicago (Hyde Park) IL 60615

-“Celia Brickman’s masterpiece, Race In Psychoanalysis, is one of only a handful of books that I would describe as having profoundly changed the way I think about Freud and the development of psychoanalysis…Brickman’s book will remain a classic and generations of analysts will need to study it to understand and reconceptualize the most fundamental assumptions and tenets of psychoanalysis…”
+Celia Brickman's masterpiece, Race in Psychoanalysis, is one of only a handful of books that I would describe as having profoundly changed the way I think about Freud and the development of psychoanalysis...[it] will remain a classic and generations will need to study it to understand and re-conceptualize the most fundamental assumptions and tenets of psychoanalysis.

-Program in Psychotherapy & Psychoanalysis.
+Lewis Aron, former director, NYU Postdoctoral Program in Psychotherapy & Psychoanalysis

-“Brickman’s remarkably innovative work turns the lens of post-colonial theory on the unconscious racial assumptions of psychoanalysis, offering a new and radical take on the central tension in Freud’s thoughts between valorizing and undermining the idea of the "civilized" world.
+Brickman's remarkably innovative work turns the lens of post-colonial theory on the unconscious racial assumptions of psychoanalsysis, offering a new and radical take on the central tension in Freud's thought between valorizing and undermining the idea of the "civilized" world.
 Erudite, lucid and compelling, Race in Psychoanalysis is a timely argument for transforming psychoanalysis into a genuinely critical theory of the repudiation of the Other.
-It should be read by all students of psychoanalysis as well as everyone interested in the history of psychoanalysis and its contribution to modern thought."
+It should be read by all students of psychoanalysis as well as everyone interested in the history of psychoanalysis and its contribution to modern thought.